chaosmagpy.chaos.CHAOS¶

 - filepathstr

-Path and name of mat-file that is to be saved.
+Path and name of MAT-file that is to be saved.

-- save_shcfile(filepath, *, model=None, deriv=None, leap_year=None)[source]¶
+- save_shcfile(filepath, *, model=None, leap_year=None)[source]¶

 Save spherical harmonic coefficients to a file in shc-format.